 The saga of Burning Lamb opens in the summer of 2001.
-At the time I was just beginning research for my guidebook to the Sierra Nevada, (published this spring by the University of Nevada Press).
+At the time I was just beginning research for my guidebook, Touring the Sierra Nevada (University of Nevada Press, 2007).
 I was not expecting to discover any great food subjects during these explorations, since the Sierra Nevada is not known for haute cuisine, in spite of its rocky heights.
-But lo and behold, what should I find sitting on the edge of a mountain meadow 15 miles north of Truckee but a working bread oven made of brick and stone —and it was calling out, “Make some bread!”
+But lo and behold, what should I find sitting on the edge of a mountain meadow 15 miles north of Truckee but a working bread oven made of brick and stone —and it was calling out to me: “Make some bread!”

 But still, you ask, where does the burning lamb fit in?
 No easy answers yet.

-The beehive-shaped bread oven is located in Tahoe National Forest at the Kyburz Flat Interpretive Site, where it sits among three diverse sets of historic artifacts identified by Forest Service archeologists.
-These include petroglyphs carved by ancient ancestors of the region’s native Washoe people, remains of a gold-era stagecoach station that served travelers on the old Henness Pass Road, and remains of the Wheeler Sheep Camp, which the Forest Service dismantled in the 1960s when the company’s lease on public land expired.
-According to Forest Service archeologist Michael Baldrica, the camp’s bread oven was left standing due to the good sense of one of his predecessors, although by 1989, when Baldrica first visited the site, the oven had collapsed and the camp’s old bathtub was in use by wild band campers needing something big on which to focus their target practice.
+The beehive-shaped bread oven is located in the Tahoe National Forest at the Kyburz Flat Interpretive Site, where it sits among three diverse sets of historic artifacts identified by Forest Service archeologists.
+These include petroglyphs carved by ancient ancestors of the region’s Indigenous Washoe people; remains of a gold-era stagecoach station that served travelers on the old Henness Pass Road; and remains of the Wheeler Sheep Camp, which the Forest Service dismantled in the 1960s when the company’s lease on public land expired.
+According to Forest Service archeologist Michael Baldrica, the camp’s bread oven was left standing due to the good sense of one of his predecessors, although by 1989, when Baldrica first visited the site, the oven had collapsed and the camp’s old bathtub was in use by a wild band of campers needing something big on which to focus their target practice.

 By 1993, Baldrica had assembled a team of rangers, archeologists, and scholars interested in reconstructing the oven.
 When the work was complete, the rangers brought in a picnic table so they could better enjoy the spot.
-Some time later, they installed a primitive restroom (located a long walk away from the oven), but that’s as far as it goes: There are no facilities at Kyburz Flat—no piped water, no shops or manned information booths.
+Some time later, they installed a primitive restroom—located a long walk away from the oven—but those remain the extent of the facilities at Kyburz Flat.
+There’s no piped water, no shops, and nary a manned information booth.
 It’s a rustic spot, and in my estimation, the perfect place for an urban-weary food fanatic to sit peacefully watching carbon dioxide expand within a ball of smooth white bread dough.

 From 1913 to 1958, facilities at the Wheeler Sheep Camp included wooden cabins, barns, corrals, and a bathhouse.
 These were built by Spanish Basque immigrants John Martin and Felix Gallues, who along with their families ran the camp during snow-free summer months to serve the herders dispatched along with thousands of sheep to far-flung mountain meadows.
 The company was one of many such operations that sprang up in the American West during the late 19th and early 20th centuries, most of them owned by emigrants from the Basque regions of France and Spain and manned by a steady supply of young Basques from the homeland willing to travel to America for employment.